 Note that no single test can uncover lupus.
 Instead, a doctor will perform several tests to look for signs of lupus.
 Common tests you might undergo include:

-- Blood tests: A doctor may give you tests to check for antibodies, a complete blood count, or clotting time.
+- Blood tests: A doctor may give you tests to check for antibodies, a complete blood count, or clotting factors.
 These tests may show markers of inflammation, erythrocyte sedimentation rate (ESR), and C-reactive protein (CRP).

 - Urine tests: A doctor will check if there are issues with your kidneys.